-- 1. Work to continuously expand and update one's fund of knowledge of educational options for students with learning disabilities. - 2.
-In addition to IECA conferences, seminars, and institutes, seek training from organizations that focus specifically on students with learning disabilities, such as but not limited to: LDA, IDA, AHEAD, CHADD.
-Have an understanding of the complexities and definition of a learning disability, learning disability characteristics, and how the disability may manifest itself in the academic and social setting. - 3.
-Understand that it is not uncommon for learning disabilities to be co-morbid with other disabilities, such as ADHD, Cognitive Disorders not Otherwise Specified, Depression, Anxiety, or Asperger's Syndrome.
+- 3. Understand that it is not uncommon for learning disabilities to coexist with other disabilities, such as ADHD, Cognitive Disorders not otherwise specified, depression, anxiety, or Autism Spectrum Disorder.
 Work to increase knowledge of disabilities that closely mirror or mask LD characteristics. - 4.
 Remember that many students with specific learning disabilities are gifted in other areas.
-Look for schools/colleges/programs that can support these students while playing to their strengths. - 5.
-Seek understanding of the types of learning strategies, compensatory techniques, and academic accommodations commonly utilized by colleges and schools for students with learning disabilities, how these vary from institution to institution, and which students would benefit from them. - 6.
-Have an understanding of the developmental stages in children and how having an LD can have an impact on the child at each stage. - 7.
-Learn how to effectively evaluate schools/colleges/programs on the manner and types of learning supports provided. - 8.
+Look for colleges/programs that can support these students while playing to their strengths. - 5.
+Seek understanding of the types of learning strategies, compensatory techniques, and academic accommodations commonly utilized by colleges for students with learning disabilities, how these vary from institution to institution, and which students would benefit from them. - 6.
+Have an understanding of the developmental stages in children and adolescents and how having an LD can have an impact on the child at each stage. - 7.
+Learn how to effectively evaluate colleges/programs on the types of learning support provided and the manner in which they are delivered. - 8.
 Understand the legal framework from which colleges and universities provide access to students with disabilities and how this framework may differ from K-12 education. - 9.
-Understand the administration and interpretation of psychoeducational evaluations in the diagnosis of learning disabilities and in identifying appropriate learning support needs (Note: Psychoeducational assessments involve IQ testing and can only be administered by a trained professional, typically a Ph.D. level licensed psychologist in most states). - 10.
-Have knowledge of several qualified psychoeducational evaluators. - Understand the limitations and appropriate uses of common assessment instruments, such as, but not limited to: the WISC, WAIS, WJ-III, WIAT, SATA, Nelson Denny, WRAT. - 12.
-Explore schools/colleges/programs documentation of disability criteria (psychoeducational report or other required data) necessary for eligibility for school/ college/programs disability support. - 13.
-Gain a basic overview of psycho-education assessments from theory, to understanding, to practice, and know how to recognize a "bad" or insufficient report that may hamper a student's college/school access to support. - 14.
+Understand the administration and interpretation of neuropsychological/psychoeducational evaluations in the diagnosis of learning disabilities and in identifying appropriate learning support needs.
+(Note: assessments involving IQ testing can only be administered by a trained professional, typically a Ph.D. level licensed psychologist in most states.) - 10.
+Have knowledge of several qualified psychoeducational evaluators. - 11.
+Understand the limitations and appropriate uses of common assessment instruments, such as but not limited to the WISC, WAIS, WJ-III, WIAT, SATA, Nelson Denny, and WRAT. - 12.
+Explore colleges'/programs' documentation of disability criteria (psychoeducational report or other required data) necessary for eligibility for colleges'/programs' disability support. - 13.
+Gain a basic overview of psychoeducation assessments, from theory to understanding to practice, and know how to recognize a "bad" or insufficient report that may hamper a student's access to support. - 14.
 Have knowledge of state and federal laws pertaining to students with LD. - 15.
 Learn how to navigate high stakes testing accommodations eligibility (SSAT/ ISEE for independent schools and SAT/ACT for colleges) in order to best assist the student. - 16.
-Understand the role of assistive technology, i.e. text-to-speech software, in helping some students with learning disabilities succeed in school/college.
+Understand the role of assistive technology, i.e., text-to-speech software, in helping some students with learning disabilities succeed in college. - 17.
+Whenever possible, follow up with students when they are in college, to learn about their experiences with disability and academic support at their specific institutions.